The signature of the Seiberg-Witten surface: The Jacobian elliptic surfaces for Yang-Mills theory

-Let $\Zo \to \UPo$ be the elliptic surface over the $u$-plane $\UPo$ which is the base curve $\CP1$ with small open discs around the points with singular fibers removed.
-It is a smooth four-dimensional manifold with a three-dimensional boundary with multiple boundary components.
 The elliptic surface $\Zc$ is a hyper-surface in the variables $(u,[X:Y:W])$. $\Zc$ has surface singular points whenever all partial derivatives in $u, x, y$ simultaneously vanish.
 Singular fibers of Kodaira type $I_1$ do not give rise to surface singularities, whereas all singular fibers of Kodaira type $I_n$, with $n \ge 2$, and $I^*_{n}$, with $n\ge 0$, do.
-It is known \cite[Sec.~4.6]{Miranda2} that a Weierstrass fibration is rational (i.e. birational to $\mathbb{C}\mathrm{P}^2$), if $g_2$ and $g_3$ are polynomials in $u$ of degree at most $4$ and $6$ respectively.
-The minimal resolution $\widehat{Z}$ of $Z$ is the blow-up of $\mathbb{C}\mathrm{P}^2$ in nine points, and therefore has Picard number $10$.
-The section $S$ uses up one dimension, and so the number of components of any singular fiber is at most nine since the components are always independent in the Neron-Severi group.
-However, not all configurations of singular fibers exist.
+The monodromy around singular fibers of type $I_n$ or $I_n^*$ is parabolic \cite{Kodaira}.
+It is known \cite[Sec.~4.6]{Miranda2} that a Weierstrass fibration is rational (i.e., birational to $\mathbb{C}\mathrm{P}^2$), if $g_2$ and $g_3$ are polynomials in $u$ of degree at most $4$ and $6$ respectively.
+The minimal resolution $\Z$ of $\Zc$ is the blow-up of $\mathbb{C}\mathrm{P}^2$ in nine points, and therefore has Picard number $10$.
 Conversely, by contracting every component of the fiber which does not meet $S$, we obtain back the normal surface $\Zc$.
+The section $S$ and smooth fiber use up two dimensions, and so the number of components of any singular fiber is at most eight since the components are always independent in the Neron-Severi group.
+However, as we will see below not all configurations of singular fibers exist.